asadhusain97/Human-Activity-Recognition/README.md

 # Human Activity Recognition

 This repository contains the codes for a real world project I did with Purdue Datamine team from Jan to May'2022.
+Learn more about the project [here](https://asadhusain97.github.io/projects/humanactivity.html)

 ## Problem
 Our client had a worker safety management system, with an arm worn device with various sensors for tracking his/her activity.